 Summary Name: "Affluent Family-Oriented Community"

 The neighborhood in question has a unique demographic composition and lifestyle characteristics compared to the national average.
 The population is predominantly white, with significantly fewer Black or African American, American Indian and Alaska Native, Asian, and Hispanic or Latino residents.
-Additionally, the neighborhood has a higher proportion of older adults, particularly in the age groups of 50 to 74 years for males and 50 to 69 years for females.
-However, there is a below-average presence of younger individuals, especially those in their early twenties.
+Additionally, the neighborhood has a higher proportion of older adults and a below-average presence of younger individuals, especially those in their early twenties.

 When it comes to language, the neighborhood is relatively homogeneous, with a lower number of teenagers and adults who speak other Indo-European, Asian and Pacific Island, or other languages.
-Most residents work in the same county as their residence, and the majority prefer to commute by car, truck, or van rather than using public transportation, bicycling, or walking.
+Most prefer to commute by car, truck, or van rather than using public transportation, bicycling, or walking.
 Interestingly, the number of residents who work from home is significantly higher than the national average.

 The neighborhood has a strong emphasis on family life, with a high percentage of married couple families and residents living with adopted children.
 Conversely, the proportion of people living alone or in group quarters is considerably lower than the national average.
 The educational attainment of residents is quite high, with a notable number of people holding bachelor's, master's, professional, and doctorate degrees.